rtCamp/Frappe-Manager/docs/guides/domains.md

 ## How routing works

 Every bench registers its domains with the shared **nginx-proxy** (one per machine, listening on ports 80/443).
-The proxy routes each request by its `Host:` header - no per-bench ports, no manual proxy config.
+The proxy routes each request by its `Host:` header: no per-bench ports, no manual proxy config.
 See [Architecture](../reference/architecture.md) for the full topology.

 `*.localhost` names resolve to `127.0.0.1` automatically on modern systems, so a bench named `mybench.localhost` works in the browser with zero DNS setup.